What is osteoarthritis?

 Osteoarthritis (OA) is a chronic disease characterized by a loss of cartilage and bony spur formation in joint spaces.
 Normally, cartilage cushions the joints, which prevents adjacent bones from contacting each other.
 But when the cartilage is lost, this can result in bony spur formations that rub together, which cause pain and inflammation.

-Joints most affected by osteoarthritis include the knee, hip, distal interphalangeal joints (closest to the fingertips), the thumb, and the spine, both in cervical (neck) and lumbosacral (lower back) regions.
+Joints most affected by osteoarthritis include the knee, hip, distal interphalangeal joints (closest to the fingertips), the thumb, and the spine, both in the cervical (neck) and lumbosacral (lower back) regions.

 What causes osteoarthritis?

 The specific cause of osteoarthritis is unknown; while advancing age is the most significant risk for developing osteoarthritis, other risk factors include genetics, obesity, female gender, muscle weakness, joint overuse/repetitive use, joint trauma, and joint instability.